Eugenie Chan Theater Projects

 Sponsored by the Asian Pacific Islander Cultural Center and the Chinese Historical Society of America Museum

-In May 2016, ECTP produced an English-Chinese reading of Madame Ho, the play inspired by the life of my great grandmother, a Barbary Coast madam and single mother, at the historic Great Star Theater in San Francisco’s Chinatown.
+, the play inspired by the life of my great grandmother, a Barbary Coast madam and single mother, at the historic Great Star Theater in San Francisco’s Chinatown.
 What an amazing cultural and community event!
 On stage, we were graced by an all-star cast of Bay Area actors -- Katherine Chin, Monica Ho, Lisa Hori-Garcia, Gwen Loeb, Josephine Ma, Randall Nakano, Erin Mei-Ling Stuart, Mia Tagano, Mimu Tsujimura, Ogie Zulueta, directed by the excellent Jessica Heidt, dramaturged by the insightful Sonia Fernandez, and narrated in Cantonese by the fabulous Maggie Wong.
 In the audience, an awesomely diverse crowd of friends, family, theater folk, history buffs, seniors, and community members coming straight from the Stockton street markets with their groceries.

 My kind of crowd -- It felt like home.